-120-4.1.1 Subsoil Excavation: Where rock, muck, clay, or other material within the limits of the roadway is unsuitable in its original position, excavate such material to the cross-sections shown in the Plans or indicated by the Engineer, and backfill with suitable material.
-Shape backfill material to the required cross-sections.
-Where the removal of plastic soils below the finished earthwork grade is required, meet a construction tolerance, from the lines shown in the Plans as the removal limits, of $\pm 0.2$ foot in depth and $\pm 6$ inches (each side) in width.
+120-4.1.1 Subsoil Excavation: Where rock, muck, clay, or other material within the limits of the roadway is unsuitable in its original position, excavate such material to the depths shown in the Plans as the removal limits or as indicated by the Engineer, and backfill with suitable material.
+Where the removal of plastic soils is required, meet a construction tolerance of ± 0.2 foot in depth and ± 6 inches (each side) in width.

 120-4.1.2 Construction over Existing Old Road: Where a new roadway is to be constructed over an old one, completely remove the existing pavement for the entire limits of the width and depth.
+Remove the existing base beneath the pavement if indicated in the Plans.
 If the Plans provide that paving materials may be incorporated into the fill, distribute such material in a manner so as not to create voids.
 Recompact the old road meeting the requirements of 120-10.2.